 SSLCertificateKeyFile /etc/ssl/cloudflare/privkey.pem

-Add or modify these lines inside the server:
+Add or modify the SSL configuration inside the server block:

 server {